libriscv/godot-sandbox/README.md

 ## Tips

 - Not all Variant types are implemented inside the Sandbox.
-- Complex variants may only be passed out of the sandbox if they have been seen (bit-exact) on the way in.
-This means, the only way to pass a Dictionary or Callable out of the sandbox, is to first pass it in.
+- Some complex variants may only be passed out of the sandbox if they have been seen (bit-exact) on the way in.
+For example, the only way to pass a Callable out of the sandbox is to first pass it in.
 Passing a complex Variant into the sandbox is implicitly seen as allow-listing that specific Variant.
 Once the VM function call ends, all temporary allowances are cleared (for security reasons) and forgotten.
 - More Variant types will be supported inside the sandbox over time.
 For security reasons, each type must receive proper scrutiny and will receive at most a conservative implementation.
 - The performance of complex Variant calls and many common operations in the sandbox will have native performance (on a case-by-case basis).
-Do not be afraid of copying data or using temporary strings, as memory-, heap- and string- operations have native performance on all supported languages.
+Do not be afraid of copying data or using temporary strings, as memory-, heap- and string- operations have native performance on all platforms and in all supported languages.

 ## Performance

 The sandbox is implemented using _libriscv_ which primarily focuses on being low-latency.
 This means that calling small functions in the sandbox is extremely fast, unlike other sandboxing solutions. _libriscv_ is a specialty emulator designed for low-latency sandboxing.

 There are high-performance modes for _libriscv_ available for both development and final builds.
 When developing on Linux, libtcc-jit is available (which is in theory portable to both Windows and MacOS).
 And for final builds one can produce a high-performance binary translation, with up to 92% native performance, that can be embedded in the project (either Godot itself, or the GDExtension).
 This high-performance binary translation works on all platforms, such as Nintendo Switch, Mobile Phones, and other locked-down systems.
-It is especially made for such systems, but is inconvenient to produce.
+It is made for such systems, but is inconvenient to produce.

 Please see the [documentation for the emulator](https://github.com/libriscv/libriscv) for more information.

 As a final note, the default interpreter mode in _libriscv_ is no slouch, being among the fastest interpreters.
 And will for most games, and in most scenarios be both the slimmest in terms of memory and the fastest in terms of iteration.
-Certain common operations will call out to Godot in order to get native performance.

 ## Contributing